sictweb/bti425-2020/notes/web-api-v2.md

 #### If your system does not yet have the MongoDB engine etc.

+MongoDB is a database engine, and therefore provides persistent storage for apps.
+The database engine can run on your own computer for development and testing purposes, and it obviously runs in a publicly-hosted server environment.
+The database itself can be on your own computer, and it can be migrated or copied to the public host.

 You can run this command to learn whether the MongoDB engine is installed:

 ```bash